Vine weevil: Controls

-The soil dwelling grubs can be difficult to control with chemical insecticides and products showing some efficacy, such as chlorpyrifos have been withdrawn from many markets: especially garden centres.
-Besides their environmental benefits, certain 'cruiser' entomopathogenic nematode species (also see below) have the additional capacity to search for their prey underground.
+The soil dwelling grubs can be difficult to control with chemical insecticides, and products showing some efficacy, such as chlorpyrifos, have been withdrawn from many markets, especially garden centres.
+Besides their environmental benefits, certain 'cruiser' entomopathogenic nematode species (see below) have the additional capacity to search for their prey underground.

 Adult weevils can be controlled by using sticky barriers on the trunks of affected plants, as the weevils return to the soil each day.

 Adults can also be manually removed from plants at night when they can be found feeding on leaf edges.
 Use only a dim torch or candlelight to search by, as they will drop to the ground if startled by bright light.

 Biological controls

 Larvae can be controlled using parasitic nematodes, for example Steinernema kraussei and Heterorhabditis bacteriophora (a 'cruiser' species), which can be bought from some garden centres and by mail order.
-They are simply mixed with water, and watered onto the soil.
+They are mixed with water and watered onto the soil.

 Adults may also be controlled using products based on the fungi Metarhizium brunneum and Beauveria bassiana.